 When patients hesitate,

-Patients who see the tear commit.
+Patients who see the tear understand more quickly.

 Twenty minutes of your consult gone explaining grayscale.